 Diagnosis of Saddle Thrombus in Cats

 FATE is diagnosed based on its distinctive clinical presentation.
-Diagnostic imaging and laboratory tests may be needed to confirm the diagnosis, to detect underlying heart failure or disease, and to rule out other problems.
+Diagnostic imaging and laboratory tests may be needed to confirm the diagnosis, detect underlying heart failure or disease, and rule out other problems.

 Diagnostic workup includes: